C8forT/ScrcpyWiFi/README.md

         2. Ubuntu -  UPDATE:  As of Sept.
 2022, the repository version of scrcpy worked in Linux Mint 21.
         I would presume that the repository version of scrcpy will work in Ubuntu 22.04 and other distributions based on Ubuntu 22.04.
         If not, the scrcpy Snap package should work in Ubuntu and any Ubuntu based distributions.
+UPDATE 2:  As of Nov.
+2022 the Snap package stopped working on KDE Neon after upgrading to version 22.04.
+Uninstall the Snap version and install the repository version.

         3. Debian - for Debian and Debian based distributions (that are not based on Ubuntu), install scrcpy from the source code -